jboss-developer/jboss-eap-quickstarts/hornetq-clustering/README.md

 System requirements
 -------------------

-The application this project produces is designed to be run on JBoss Enterprise Application Platform 6 or JBoss AS 7.
+The application this project produces is designed to be run on Red Hat JBoss Enterprise Application Platform 6.1 or later.

 Configure Maven